brpaz/tldr/pages/common/kubectx.md

 # kubectx

-> Switch between clusters and namespaces in kubectl
+> Switch between clusters and namespaces in kubectl.

-- List available contexts
+- List available contexts:

 `kubectx`

-- Switch to a cluster
+- Switch to a cluster:

 `kubectx <NAME>`